vpenando/vpenando.github.io/index.md

 ## Welcome here!
-I'm a C++ and C# developer.
-This is my GitHub dev blog.
+I'm a C++ and C# developer, and this is my GitHub dev blog!

 ## Articles